mclancy96/practice_code_challenge/README.md

 - `#books_in_genre(genre_name)` — Returns all books by this author in a given genre
 - `.with_most_books` — Class method: returns the author(s) with the most books
 - `.alphabetical` — Class method: returns all authors sorted by name
-- `#co_authors` — Returns all other authors who have co-written a book with this author (if you add a co-author feature)
 - `#first_book` — Returns the first book written by this author
 - `#last_book` — Returns the last book written by this author
 - `.with_no_books` — Class method: returns all authors with no books